akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 | `suspended` | The subscription can be suspended by the platform due to excessive errors, or manually by the user.
 However, you can resume it.
 Suspending a subscription stops all events from being sent to it.
 Events are not saved and are lost until the subscription is resumed |
 | `revoked` | The subscription has been automatically revoked because the connection or the app linked to the subscriber was removed from the PIM                                                                                                                                                    |

-TODO adapt suspended description, take into account the "permission" associated with the connection or the app which can suspend the delivery

 ## Subscription types

 ### HTTPS subscription